|

 St. Mary's.
 Fishing is great right in front of his

-shop.
-He has double launch ramps into the St.
+boats all summer long.
+He has nice double launch ramps into the St.

-fishing licenses.
-Ben rents boats and motors and does
+fishing tackle and licenses.
+Ben rents nice boats and motors and does

-guide trips fishing the St. Mary's as well.
+guide trips fishing the St. Mary's from his boat as well.
 He knows

-I highly recommend Ben as your native guide.
+I would highly recommend using Ben as your native guide.

 The pink Salmon